Jr-979/MU-AutoEval/README.md

 ##How to use
 1. Clone this repository
+2. Extract the file
-2. Double click on run_windows / run_mac file
+3. Double click on run_windows / run_mac file